github/docs/content/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/working-with-push-protection-from-the-command-line.md

 If your request is approved, you can push the commit (or commits) containing the secret to the repository, as well as any future commits that contain the same secret.

 If your request is denied, you will need to remove the secret from all commits containing the secret before pushing again.
-For information on how to remove a blocked secret, see "[Resolving a blocked push from the command line](#resolving-a-blocked-push-from-the-command-line)."
+For information on how to remove a blocked secret, see "[Resolving a blocked push](#resolving-a-blocked-push)."

 {% endif %}